 Here at Swing Riot Dunedin we’re all about experiencing the joy of dancing in a safe and positive community environment.
 To help us maintain our fun and playful atmosphere, we ask that everyone reads and follows this code of conduct – together we can build an amazing community of vintage and swing dance enthusiasts!

 YOU are welcome.

 All dancers and lovers of music are invited to be a part of our community regardless of age, (dis)ability, ethnicity, gender (or gender identity), physical appearance, religion or sexual orientation.

 IT'S ALL ABOUT SAFETY AND RESPECT

 The foundation of our community is built on all of us respecting every individual and the unique dynamic that they bring to our group.
 We take community wellbeing seriously and ask that you do too, following these guidelines:

 Agree with your partner on roles before the dance begins (and whether this might involve switching).
-Don’t assume that someone is a lead or follow because of their gender – anyone can learn either role, so take the time to ask your dance partner what their preference is.
-It’s also important that you don’t force someone to change role mid-dance without permission, especially in stealing jams.
+Don’t assume that someone is a leader or follower – anyone can dance either role, so take the time to ask your dance partner what their preference is.

 Unacceptable behaviour includes: bullying, sexual harassment, intimidation, continual unsafe behaviour, persistent breaches of the code of conduct, or any other inappropriate, disruptive or unlawful behaviours.